amirhossein-github/experience-course-megademy/course-exercises/course-1/session-5/README.md

 ## About Exercise
 Optimize the previous exercise by using the materials we learned in the fifth session (Arrays) as well as the new tips.

+## My Personal Experience
+🟢 **Object Info**: How to prepare an info section for an object in the necessary time.<br><br>

 ## Reference - Things that I got help from to make the project
-🟢 **Object Info**: How to prepare an info section for an object in the necessary time.<br><br>

 ### Card Profile Structure
 <a href="https://github.com/amirhossein-github/teacher-khateri/tree/main/course-exercises/course-1/session-4/reference/css-card-profile" target="_blank"><img src="./reference/css-card-profile/css-card-profile.png" alt="github" width="100" height="100"/></a><br>
 [<a href="https://github.com/amirhossein-github/teacher-khateri/tree/main/course-exercises/course-1/session-4/reference/css-card-profile" target="_blank">Code</a>][[Ref](https://www.codingnepalweb.com/neumorphism-profile-card-html-css/)]